jekyll/classifier-reborn/docs/validation.md

 # {{ page.title }}

 Classifier Reborn provides with various methods to evaluate, validate, and generate statistics for classifiers.

+In this document we will talk about the following.

+* Running k-fold cross-validation
+* Writing a custom validation with reporting
+* Evaluating a well-populated existing classifier model

-To illustrate the usage let's walk through some examples.
+To illustrate the usage let's walk through with some examples.
 For this walk through we will use the [SMSSpamCollection.tsv](https://github.com/jekyll/classifier-reborn/blob/master/test/data/corpus/SMSSpamCollection.tsv) data file that is included in the project repository.
 It is a TSV file in which the first column is the class (`ham` or `spam`) and the second column is the corresponding SMS text.
 Entries of this file look like below.